 Late winter is generally the best time to conduct a school survey.
 I always tell clients that the sweet spot is between Christmas Break and Spring Break.
 You want to give the new parents time to acclimate to the school and form an opinion, but you don’t want it to be too late when parents are thinking about summer and the next school year.

-Use the data for planning for improvements for next year, and to track how well you are hitting your satisfaction goals.
-Be very careful if you chose to not release the results of the school survey to your parent base.
+Your goal should be to use the data from your school climate survey to plan for improvements for next year, and to track how well you are hitting your satisfaction goals.
+Be very careful if you chose to not release the results of the school satisfaction survey to your parent base.
 I always advocate that transparency on results is best, but only if you are also telling parents what your plan is to address their critical feedback.

-I hope that this helps you to understand the value of a school survey and why you need to do them every year.
-If you would like to talk to Bright Minds Marketing about conducting a survey for your school this year, please send an email to email@example.com and we can design one for your school.
+I hope that this helps you to understand the value of a school experience survey and why you need to do one every year.